Ground state properties of a Tonks-Girardeau Gas in a periodic potential: Summary and Conclusions

 \section{Summary and Conclusions}

-We have investigated the ground-state properties of a 1D TG gas in a periodic potential.
-Based on the exact many-body wave function, obtained from Bose-Fermi mapping theorem, we have calculated the SPRDM for considerable large system by employing the technique that the SPRDM can be expressed in a matrix product form in the TG gas limit.
-We calculated the occupation number of the lowest orbital by diagonalizing the SPRDM numerically.
-We found that fractional occupation of the lowest orbital decreases with particle number increases as $f_{0}\propto 1/$ln$(N)$ in the commensurate case while as $f _{0}\propto 1/N^{0.44}$ in the non-commensurate case.
-So we conclude that there is no BEC for the TG gas in periodic potential in both the commensurate and the non-commensurate cases.
-We suspect that the scaling exponent of fractional occupations in the non-commensurate case may approach to $0.5$ in thermodynamic limit.
-However, lack of data on bigger lattices prevented us to perform extensive finite size scaling analysis.
-We may seek analytic approaches to derive the observed scaling behavior of lowest orbital with particle number in the future.
-The momentum distributions of the TG gas show bosonic behavior and zero momentum peaks increase with the particle number as $n(0)\propto N$ at the commensurate case.
+We have investigated the ground-state properties of a 1D TG gas trapped in a periodic potential.
+Based on the exact many-body wave function, obtained from Bose-Fermi mapping theorem, we have calculated the SPRDM numerically for systems containing more than 200 particles by employing the technique that the SPRDM can be expressed in a matrix product form in the TG gas limit.
+We have observed that, with the particle number increases, the SPRDM is almost diagonal which lacks ODLRO.
+The scaling analysis of the occupation numbers of the lowest orbital shows that there are no BEC for the periodically trapped TG gas both in the commensurate case and in the incommensurate case.
+We found that, in the commensurate case, the scaling exponents of the occupation numbers of the lowest orbital, the amplitude of the lowest orbital and the zero-momentum peak height scale with the particle numbers are 0, -0.5 and 1 respectively, while are 0.5, -0.5 and 1.5 respectively in the incommensurate case.
+These exponents are related to each other by a simple relation.